 If you are suffering today because of God, your family, personally, the cross is a place of reward for you.
 God loves you.

 Jesus asked John to take care of his mother and he took Mary to his home.
 For John the cross was a place of responsibility.
 John along with the other disciples had run away from the Garden of Gethsemane when Jesus was arrested.
-But John alone came back to the cross.
-He was forgiven and restored by Jesus.
-Now he is given a responsibility.
+But John alone came back to the cross and Jesus forgave him and restored him.
+Jesus now gives him a responsibility.

 As believers we deny our Lord every time we sin but if we truly come back to him today he will restore us, forgive us and give us responsibility to take in the Kingdom of God.